 3 Applies to an Urban Area only where the End User Fault requires external or internal plant work or nbn attendance at Premises.

-4 Applies only to nbn® Ethernet (Fibre).
+4 Applies only to nbn® Ethernet (Fibre) and nbn® Ethernet (Wireless).

 5 An Operational Target applies: see section 21.8.

 6 If RSP selects the Self Replacement – FTTC option at the time of submitting a Service Fault Trouble Ticket, the Service Level that will apply to that Service Fault will be the applicable Service Level set out in the table above for an End User Fault that requires internal plant work.
 For example, for an End User Fault for a Premises located in a Major Rural Area, the applicable Service Level would be 5:00pm the second Business Day.
 On and from the date notified by nbn, the applicable Service Level in these circumstances will be extended by an additional 1 Business Day.
-For example, for a Premises located in a Major Rural Area, the applicable Service Level will instead be 5:00pm the third Business Day.7
+For example, for a Premises located in a Major Rural Area, the applicable Service Level will instead be 5:00pm the third Business Day.

-[…]
+7An Operational Target applies: see section 21.9.[…]

 Modifications